mikaells/RibDif/README.md

 In some genera, unspecific R-errors are thrown.
 It is caused by some genomes having no rRNA genes, but causes no problems downstream.
 How a completed genome can have no rRNA genes is of course cause of some concern.
 Occasionally, an error occors when people have used weird characters in their genome names.
 I have tried parsing all cases, but people are suprisingly creative when it comes to naming schemes.

+Looking at individual species can be done with MakeSpeciesHeatmap.R, see below.

 ## Full set of options: